knative/docs/docs/getting-started/README.md

+# Getting Started with a Knative "Quickstart" Environment

+!!! warning
+    Knative Quickstart Environments are for experimentation only.
+For production installation, see our [Administrator's Guide](../admin)

-# Before you begin
+## Before you begin

-Before you can get started with Knative you must set up a development environment.
+Before you can get started with a Knative Quickstart deployment you must set up a development environment.

 ## Set up a development cluster